munyanezaarmel/Travel-hub/README.md

 ### Features
--users need to be able to search for stays,flights,flights+hotels,car rentals,attractions, and airport taxis, by providing a destination ,time window, and number of people.
+- users need to be able to search for stays, flights,flights+hotels, car rentals, attractions, and airport taxis, by providing a destination, time window, and number of people.

--users need to be able to see offers/promotions
+- users need to be able to see offers/promotions

--users need to be able to see trending destination
+- users need to be able to see trending destination

--users need to be able to see popular destination within a number of properties
+- users need to be able to see popular destinations within a number of properties

--users need to be able to see social media posts to get inspiration for their next trip
+- users need to be able to see social media posts to get inspiration for their next trip

--users need to be able to navigate to a list of properties for each country/city/destination
+- users need to be able to navigate to a list of properties for each country/city/destination

 -
 - As a user, I should be able to create and log in with my Email and password